demidovd98/image_captioning_with_SSL/README.md

 Generate the puzzle patches using image_processing.py to train the keras model
 ### Transfer learning for image captioning:
 #### contains the files to use jigsaw on the downstream task:
-1. Jigsaw_generator.py extract image features for training using the model provided
+1. Jigsaw_feature_extraction.py extract image features for training using the model provided
+2. Jigsaw_vocabulary generate vocabulary using the dataset text (descreption.text)
-2. Jigsaw_model.py uses extracted features to train the captioning model
+3. Jigsaw__IC_model.py uses extracted features to train the captioning model
-3. Jigsaw_blue.py test the model using BLEU score metric
+4. Jigsaw_test_blue.py test the model using BLEU score metric
-4. jigsaw_test.py used to generate descriptions of provided images
+5. jigsaw_test_images.py used to generate descriptions of provided images